sahil-shubham/sahil-shubham.in/content/posts/Day14/index.md

 +++
-title="Day-14, LocalStorage need to kept in check" date=2021-08-13
+title="Day-14, LocalStorage needs to kept in check" date=2021-08-13
 +++

 I like localStorage.
-They have always been the goto place whenever I needed to store anything easily and/or momentarily.
-Sometimes as a check for first time visitors, sometimes as a **low grade** state managment or sometimes when I don't want to ask the server for something frequently.
+It has always been the goto place whenever I needed to store anything easily and/or momentarily.
+Sometimes as a check for first time visitors, or sometimes as a **low grade** state managment or sometimes when I don't want to ask the server for something frequently.

 This blogpost is about an unexpected issue I ran into while optimizing the search results speed on Neera.

 # Preface

-Neera offers custom profiles which make search through particular websites, or personal documents easier.
+Neera offers custom profiles which make searching through particular websites, or personal documents easier.
 Anyone can make any number of personalized tabs to shift through different sources quickly to filter search results.
 One just need to signUp on Neera.
 But this wasn't how it always was.

 During the early stages of Neera, profiles weren't customizable and were same for everyone.
-These were set on the first render and were stored in the localStorage from where they were later taken from.
+These were set on the first visit and were stored in the localStorage from where they were later taken from.
 We later implemented signUp on our platform which changed the workflow of getting a result to the following:

 (Let's assume Neera is the default search engine)